HeicoDev/FBOneMapEditor/README.md

 \* This process requires [Python 2.7](https://www.python.org/download/releases/2.7/)

 The project works mostly out of the box.
 However, there are a few preperations you have to do.
-* Extract the BC2 game files
+* Extract the BFBC2 game files
   * Open Archive.py and change the unpack directory to a location you remember
   * Drag and drop your Battlefield: Bad Company 2 game directory to the archive.py script.
     * This will produce a folder called something like "Battlefield Bad Company 2 FbRB"
   * Drag this directory to the dbx.py script.
 This will convert all the dbx files to xml for easy editing
-  * Move the fbrb directory into the main project location (Bad-Company-2-Map-Editor-Master).
+  * Move the fbrb directory into the main project location (FBOneMapEditor-Master).
 It should be next to Assets, Projectsettings and so on
   * Rename the directory to "Resources".
 (This will not be required in the future)

   The initial setup is now completed.
 This process will only have to be done once.
-  You can now open "Battlefield-Bad-Company-2-Master" in Unity.
+  You can now open "FBOneMapEditor-Master" in Unity.

 # How to use
   You can load maps by setting the level name into the "Level Name" text box located inside the _GM GameObject.